 Left: Somwhere, Right: China Town

-It was then time to head back to the center of the city and there was just enough time to have a wander around Leicester Square and China Town which was teeming with people before heading home.
-All-in-all a good (an strangely orientally themed) day – I’ll post some better pics in the gallery soon.
+It was then time to head back to the centre of the city and there was just enough time to have a wander around Leicester Square and China Town which was teeming with people before heading home.
+All-in-all a good (and strangely orientally themed) day.